 - Not have started or finished before CCS funding is approved

-- Not have already been funded through Creative New Zealand’s other arts funding programmes
+- Not have already been funded through Creative New Zealand’s other arts funding opportunities

 You can be an individual or a group.
 Individuals must be New Zealand citizens or permanent residents.